 Once again this year, the Mill Valley Film Festival got off to a splashy, star-heavy start, with west coast premieres of Arrival and La La Land attended by their respective stars Amy Adams and Emma Stone.
-My august colleagues in the San Francisco Film Critics Circle even hobnobbed with Stone and La La Land writer-director Damien Chazelle prior to the film’s Thursday night screening (move your awards lines accordingly, Vegas sports books).
-I haven’t seen either film, but they’re both serious awards players, so I’ll have every opportunity to watch them before my lists and nominees are finalized in early December.
+My noble colleagues in the San Francisco Film Critics Circle even hobnobbed with Stone and La La Land writer-director Damien Chazelle before the film’s Thursday night screening (move your awards lines accordingly, Vegas sports books).
+I haven’t seen either movie, but they’re both awards players, so I’ll have every opportunity to watch them before my lists and nominees get finalized in early December.

 Studio Ghibli is probably the closest we’ll ever get to an auteur studio, but although the pre-screening emcee opined that Hayao Miyazaki “has his hands all over” the French-Japanese co-production The Red Turtle (GRADE: B), it’s actually co-founder Isao Takahata (Only Yesterday) who gets credited as Artistic Producer on the film.
-Dutch director Michael Dudok de Wit makes his feature debut with this dialogue-free parable about a castaway who forms a special relationship with the titular (and brother, do I mean…) red turtle.
-It’s a visual marvel, with a Ghibli-esque spiritual connection to nature; the only Ghibli-esque standby it sorely lacks: a female character with some personality and agency.
+Dutch director Michael Dudok de Wit makes his feature debut with this dialogue-free parable about a castaway who forms a special relationship with the titular red turtle.
+It’s a visual marvel, with a Ghibli-esque spiritual connection to nature.
+The only Ghibli-esque standby it sorely lacks is a female character with some personality and agency.

-Meanwhile, agency over her situation is a luxury that the title character of Keiichi Hara’s Miss Hokusai (GRADE: B-) can only dream about.
-The dutifully overshadowed daughter of a revered artist in 1814 Japan, O-Ei constantly puts her career on hold to serve her more famous father, while resisting the even more restrictive threat of matrimony.
-A few era-defying, rock-and-roll needle drops aside, there’s a lot of thematic overlap between Miss Hokusai and A Quiet Passion.
+Meanwhile, agency over her situation is a luxury that the title character of Keiichi Hara’s Miss Hokusai (GRADE: B-) can only imagine.
+The dutifully overshadowed daughter of a revered artist in 1814 Japan, O-Ei consistently puts her career on hold to serve her more famous father, while resisting the even more restrictive threat of matrimony.
+A few era-defying, rock-and-roll needle drops aside, a lot of thematic overlap exists between Miss Hokusai and A Quiet Passion.
 If only the former boasted more of the latter’s intellectual rigor and intellectual wit; Miss Hokusai mostly gets by on atmosphere and attitude.

 MVFF always stocks a full cupboard of documentaries, often at the expense of discriminatory taste, so I’ve learned to tread lightly and cut bait early.
 Mitch Dickman’s Rolling Papers (GRADE: B-), a look at how The Denver Post covered the first year of marijuana legalization in Colorado, survived the cut – not a lot of meat on these bones, but it’s slick and entertaining nonetheless.
 Keith Maitland’s Tower (GRADE: B) takes a less conventional approach, using rotoscope animation, photographs, footage and interviews to tell the story of Charles Whitman’s 1966 mass shooting at the University of Texas at Austin – it’s powerful while remaining respectful, but there’s a certain glibness in the entire enterprise that leans too close to exploitation.